rogercmq/Awesome-Video-Adversarial-Attack/README.md

 ### Adversarial Pixel Masking: A Defense against Physical Attacks for Pre-trained Object Detectors

 Object detection based on pre-trained deep neural networks (DNNs) has achieved impressive performance and enabled many applications.
 However, DNN-based object detectors are shown to be vulnerable to physical adversarial attacks.
 Despite that recent efforts have been made to defend against these attacks, they either use strong assumptions or become less effective with pre-trained object detectors.
 In this paper, we propose adversarial pixel masking (APM), a defense against physical attacks, which is designed specifically for pre-trained object detectors.
 APM does not require any assumptions beyond the "patch-like" nature of a physical attack and can work with different pre-trained object detectors of different architectures and weights, making it a practical solution in many applications.
 We conduct extensive experiments, and the empirical results show that APM can significantly improve model robustness without significantly degrading clean performance.

+### Efficient Sparse Attacks on Videos using Reinforcement Learning

+More and more deep neural network models have been deployed in real-time video systems.
+However, it is proved that deep models are susceptible to the crafted adversarial examples.
+The adversarial examples are imperceptible and can make the normal deep models misclassify them.
+Although there exist a few works aiming at the adversarial examples of video recognition in the black-box attack mode, most of them need large perturbations or hundreds of thousands of queries.
+There are still lack of effective adversarial methods to produce adversarial videos with small perturbations and limited query numbers at the same time.
+In this paper, an efficient and powerful method is proposed for adversarial video attacks in the black-box attack mode.
+The proposed method is based on Reinforcement Learning (RL) like the previous work, i.e. using the agent in RL to adaptively find the sparse key frames to add perturbations.
+The key difference is that we design the new reward functions based on the loss reduction and the perturbation increment, and thus propose an efficient update mechanism to guide the agent to finish the attacks with smaller perturbations and fewer query numbers.
+The proposed algorithm has a new working mechanism.
+It is simple, efficient, and effective.
+Extensive experiments show our method has a good trade-off between the perturbation amplitude and the query numbers.
+Compared with the state-of-the-art algorithms, it has reduced 65.75% query numbers without image quality loss in the un-targeted attacks and simultaneously reduced 22.47% perturbations and 54.77% query numbers in the targeted attacks.

 ## ICCV